Border detention

 A reasonable prospect of removal

-The condition ‘reasonable prospect of removal’ requires the indication of a reasonable period of time within which the removal can be carried out.
-If forced deportations are not at all foreseeable for the future, such in the case of Eritrea, there is no prospect of deportation, and as such, detention is not possible.
-Courts usually look at whether embassies issue laissez passers and whether presentations are possible at the embassy.
-For example, the Council of State ruled that there was no reasonable prospect of removal to Algeria, because the Embassy had not issued any laissez passers for 26 months.[8]
-On 14 November 2022, the Council of State ruled that there is a reasonable prospect of removal to Morocco, after having been ruled out since 2 April 2021.[9]
-The Council of State considered that a reasonable prospect of removal can be envisioned due to a political process between the Netherlands and Morocco that was expressed in an Action Plan made public on 29 November 2022.[10]
-One of the agreed statements is as followed: ‘Both countries are bound to respect each other’s sovereignty and institutions and not to interfere in internal affairs.’
-According to Moroccan experts interviewed by the newspaper NRC, the Action Plan shows that the Netherlands will no longer openly criticize the human rights situation in Morocco in exchange for being able to deport and detain Moroccan nationals.[11]
+On 14 November 2022, the Council of State ruled that there is a reasonable prospect of removal to Morocco, after having been ruled out since 2 April 2021.[12]
+The Council of State considered that a reasonable prospect of removal can be envisioned due to a political process between the Netherlands and Morocco that was expressed in an Action Plan made public on 29 November 2022.[13]
+One of the agreed statements is as follows: ‘Both countries are bound to respect each other’s sovereignty and institutions and not to interfere in internal affairs.’
+According to Moroccan experts interviewed by the newspaper NRC, the Action Plan shows that the Netherlands will no longer openly criticize the human rights situation in Morocco in exchange for being able to deport and detain Moroccan nationals.[14]

 Removal arrangements are in progress and executed with due diligence

 Numerous rulings analysed this condition.
-Case law does not clearly specify how many days does the Secretary of State have to start deportation acts, however.
+Case law does not clearly specify how many days does the State Secretary have to start deportation acts, however.
 More than usual diligence is required if the third country national is in possession is of a valid passport.
 Deportation arrangements include conducting departure interviews, investigating the deportation process, applying for the laissez passer and taking fingerprints.

 No other sufficient but less coercive measures can be applied